marcello-sousa/marcello-sousa.github.io/cv.markdown

 Java, Python, C++, C, Git.

 **Frameworks** <br>
-Scikit-Learn, Pytorch, Tensorflow, Pandas, Numpy, PIL, OpenCV, Seborn.
+Scikit-Learn, Pytorch, Tensorflow, Pandas, Numpy, PIL, OpenCV, Seborn. <br>

 ---------------

-**Interests and Additional Skills**
+### Interests and Additional Skills

-Deeply fascinated with the evolving landscape of machine learning and image processing technologies, especially when applied to addressing complex environmental and scientific challenges.
-Committed to leveraging state-of-the-art technological solutions to solve intricate issues. <br>

-Demonstrates an unwavering dedication to progressing in the fields of mathematics and computer science, with a particular emphasis on stochastic models.
-This includes a profound interest in the study of stochastic processes, probability theory, and their diverse applications across various disciplines, showcasing a strong foundation in advanced mathematical concepts and techniques. <br>

-Actively explores the capabilities and mathematical frameworks underlying Large Language Models, aiming to understand and innovate upon the algorithms that drive them.
-This exploration underscores a broader ambition to integrate complex mathematical theories with cutting-edge artificial intelligence research. <br>

-Skilled in advanced segmentation and object detection methods, applying these techniques to enhance the accuracy and efficiency of data analysis and automation.
-This proficiency highlights a broader ability to leverage mathematical insights to address real-world challenges through computer vision. <br>

-Engages with the intricate world of stochastic processes, statistical mechanics, Markov chains, and probability models, with a keen focus on their application in predicting and modeling complex systems.
-This interest extends to exploring the statistical underpinnings of physical phenomena and employing these models to gain insights into the dynamics of systems across physics, finance, and beyond. <br>

-Thrives in collaborative projects that strive to advance technological and innovative boundaries, particularly those with substantial contributions to our comprehension and engagement with the world.
-This enthusiasm for collaborative exploration is paired with a commitment to applying mathematical and computational strategies to pioneer novel solutions and breakthroughs. <br>
+Passionate about machine learning and image processing, eager to apply these to environmental and scientific challenges using cutting-edge technology.
+Deeply committed to advancing in mathematics and computer science, with a focus on stochastic models and their applications.
+Engaged in understanding and developing Large Language Models, blending complex math with AI research.
+Proficient in segmentation and object detection, leveraging these skills for effective data analysis.
+Invested in stochastic processes, statistical mechanics, and probability models for system modeling across various fields.
+Enjoys teamwork on innovative projects, aiming to use math and computing to create new solutions.

 ### Related Work Experience